chinenual/synergize/docs/csurface.md

 ![screenshot](/synergize/docs/screenshots/cs-freq-envs-tab.png)

 The Synergize Envelopes tab is split into two on the control surface due to the sheer number of things that can be controlled.
 The Frequency and Amplitude envelopes have their own pages on the control surface.
 When the Synergize UI changes to the Envelopes tab, the control surface switches to the Frequency Envelope.
-You must manually switch to the Amp envelope if needed.
+You must manually switch to the Amp envelope tab to control the Amplitude Envelope.

 Loop / Sustain and Repeat points cannot be controlled from the control surface.
 To change those, use the Synergize UI.